- What you are looking for woodworking chisels?

 1. Pick the right brand.

-Known for their strength, durability, and ease of use, brands such as Two Cherries, Narex, and especially Irwin are popular choices among builders who need the best quality tools for the job.
+Known for their strength, durability, and ease of use, brands such as Two Cherries, Narex, and especially Irwin are popular choices among carpenters who need the best quality tools for the job.

 2. Consider the shaft material.
 (Steel vs wood)

-A beautiful set of wooden-handled chisels is impressive to look at, and it has an air of authenticity that you simply don’t get with plastic-handled chisels.
+A beautiful set of wooden-handled chisels is impressive to look at and will give any woodworker an air of authenticity that you simply don’t get with plastic-handled chisels.

-That said, a good steel striking plate will hold up to repeated hammer blows.
+That said, a high-end steel striking plate will hold up to repeated hammer blows.

 If you plan on doing a lot of work involving house building and demolition you must get a chisel with a built-in metal striking plate.